-A list and short description of electric hot water energy saving timer devices available in New Zealand.
+A list and short description of electric hot water energy saving control devices available in New Zealand.

 This site also lists appliance energy monitors, standby power eliminators, and home energy monitors available in NZ.